 Here is the most ironic part of any ransomware attack, even after paying the ransom, you are still never fully certain of restoring your data without losing its integrity.
 If you engage a third party to restore your data, you risk losing the chance of recovering it altogether.

-In January of 2017, the Cockrell Hill Police Department in Texas announced they lost 8 years of data, including evidence for current, ongoing investigations.
+In January of 2017, the Cockrell Hill Police Department in Texas announced they lost 8 years of data, including evidence for current and ongoing investigations.
 Even with backup systems in place, they still could not recover the data as the backup also was corrupted by the ransomware.

-And as ransomware continues to evolve and wreak havoc, if businesses do not modify their backup and recovery strategy, this story will become even more prevalent.
-In this blog on Barkly.com, a survey found that 81% of ransomware victims were confident they could restore their data completely in the event of a ransomware attack, but only 42% were actually successful.
+As ransomware continues to evolve and wreak havoc, if businesses do not modify their backup and recovery strategy, this story will become even more prevalent.
+Recently, a survey found that 81% of ransomware victims were confident they could restore their data completely in the event of a ransomware attack, but only 42% were actually successful in doing so.